tedkulp/express-react-app-starter/README.md

 all the packages for the frontend as well.
 It will also build all the initial docker containers and make sure everything is ready to go for the first run.

+When you're happy with how it works, run `./cleanup.sh` to remove all of the setup files and start a few git repository.

 ## Running

 In the root directory, run `yarn dev`.
 This will start the docker containers with docker-compose